vyanphan/vyanphan.github.io/about.md

 I am an EECS Undergraduate at UC Berkeley.
 My main interests are computer security, machine learning, and parallelizing software.
 Currently, I am a software security intern in the Cryptographic Operations Group at Qualcomm. <br>

 In my spare time, I like drawing, reading, and cooking.
+I am also very bad at skateboarding.

 ### <a href="https://drive.google.com/file/d/0B2Vl-GyVvbAfX3JwTmlnQjJ1SFU/view?usp=sharing">Resume</a>